pelletier197/cabane-io-2021/README.md

 </p>

 ## Overview
-This repository offers a simple implementation of [Twitter](https://twitter.com/?lang=en) by using different type of databases.
+This repository offers a simple implementation of a modified version [Twitter](https://twitter.com/?lang=en) by using different type of databases.
 The results queries and performances to answer different questions were presented at [Cabane.io 2021](https://cabane.io/) annual conference.

 ## Databases
 Many databases are compared in this non-exhausive enumeration in the attempt to create the most performant database model to answer classic questions for a social network, while also remaining developer friendly.